-Join Tom Green for an in-depth discussion in this video Creating your first animation, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Creating your first animation, part of Principle for UX Design.

 - [Voiceover] Creating animations in Principle…is a really interesting process.…And that's what we're going to do in this exercise.…So to get yourself started, open up the 04_Animate.prd file…and when it opens you'll see two artboards.…So this is the first thing you need to know…about animation in Principle.…Animation happens between artboards.…So essentially what's gonna happen here,…is when I click on this flower,…these four icons are gonna come springing out…from behind it.…So how does all this get set up?…So let's take a look at it.…